Hamburger

 Employment contracts

-Employees working more than 8 hours per week on an average basis and employed for more than 1 month are entitled to receive a written statement of employment terms (ie, statement of employment terms, employment contract or the like) containing all material terms and conditions of the employment, which must be issued within 1 month of the date of commencement of the employment.
+Employees with a predetermined or actual working time of more than 3 hours per week on average basis in a reference period of 4 following weeks are entitled to receive a written statement of employment terms (ie, statement of employment terms, employment contract or the like) containing all material terms and conditions of the employment, where some of the information must be issued within 7 days and some of the information must be provided to the employee no later than 1 month after the commencement of the employment.

 However, it is recommended that an employment contract is issued to all employees.